Skip to content

 group main(source demographics, source insurance, target patient: Patient) {

-// Data from demographics source
+// Pull demographic fields from first source

-demographics.name -> patient.name.text;
+demographics.name -> name.text;

 demographics.birthDate -> patient.birthDate;